What Are Hunter Eyes And How To Develop Them

 Knowing where to look is just as important as what.
 This is more than just knowing that deer will be in the field instead of the parking lot at Walmart (unless you live in Missoula, Montana).
 It is about finding the “spot within the spot.”
 When undisturbed, animals have patterns that help to eliminate unproductive areas.
 Areas that have transitions (from forest to meadow), the time of day and year, and migration patterns are important when narrowing potential areas.
 Utilizing good quality optics and scanning using a grid pattern, increase the efficiency and likelihood of spotting an animal.
 Looking for what doesn’t belong is also just helpful; an black rock overturned amongst a field of white is a good indicator of a disturbance.

 About the Author: Everett Headley is an outdoor writer and educator.
 He was raised hunting and fishing in Montana.
 He lives in the Bitterroot with his Chesapeake Bay retriever, Cane, and his peregrine falcon, Freyja.
-You can find more of his work at www.406.life and on Instagram @everettheadley.
+You can find more of his work on Instagram @everettheadley.

 Shop: Men's AllClima Rain Jacket Deep CoverMen's Allclima Softshell Jacket Deep Cover